 - Whenever possible go for salads and steamed vegetables, fresh fruit, lean meats, nuts and wholegrains to boost your vitamins and minerals.

 Don’t let this time of year stress you out

-Around now we see lots of tired, stressed and exhausted people in the clinic.
+Around now I see lots of tired, stressed and exhausted people in my clinic.
 Christmas can be stressful, busy, lots of fun, sad, depressing, exhausting and more.
 Some people love it but others hate it.
 There is often more to fit into your already busy schedule.
 Finances can be stretched, there are work deadlines and it can feel like everyone wants a piece of you with the added pressure to “catch up before Christmas”.
 Or maybe this time of year makes you feel a bit lonely or sad.
 As a naturopath, I recognise the toll this can take on your mood, health and general enjoyment of life.
-However, there are a few things you can do to help yourself survive the silly season.
+However, there are a few things you can do to help yourself survive the stresses of the silly season.

 - Look at your diary and plan some down time.
 Keep a few nights/days free for rest and relaxation.
 You’ll need it.
 If you don’t plan for it, it may not happen and you’ll suffer the consequences later.